Diffusion of charged particles in a stochastic force-free magnetic field: introduction

-Some astrophysical applications use the Bohm diffusion approximation (Bohm \& Burhop, 1949).
-See, for example, Zirakashvili \& Ptuskin (2012).
-The Bohm diffusion, $D_B = cT/16eB = v_T^2/32\omega_c$, is the anomalous diffusion of particles across the magnetic field $B$, related to their scattering by a plasma turbulence.
-In this case the characteristic time of the particle scattering, $\tau$, is of order of the period of the cyclotron rotation in the magnetic field, $\tau = 2^5/3\omega_c$, rather than the time between classical collisions.
-For the Bohm diffusion, with respect to the collisionless diffusion in a random magnetic field, we have $D \approx v r_L$.
+In some astrophysical applications the Bohm diffusion approximation is used, see for example \cite{Zirak12}.
+The Bohm diffusion \cite{Bohm}, $D_B = cT/(16eH) = v_T^2/(16\omega_c)$, is the anomalous diffusion of particles transverse the mean magnetic field $H$, related to their scattering by a plasma turbulence.
+In this case the characteristic time of particle scattering $\tau$ is of the order of the cyclotron rotation period $\tau = 16/(3\omega_c)$, rather than the time between classical collisions.
+Applying to the collisionless diffusion in a random magnetic field, the term Bohm diffusion means $D \propto r_L$.

-An alternative way of calculating of the $D$ is a numerical calculation, see Casse, Lemoine \& Pelletier (2002); Snodin et al. (2016).
-The magnetic field ${\w B(r)} = {\w B} + \de {\w B(r)}$ is realized on the discrete grid in the space.
+An alternative way is to calculate particle diffusion in the magnetic field numerically \cite{Casse02,Plotnikov11}.
+The magnetic field ${\w B(r)} = {\w H} + \de {\w B(r)}$ is realized on the discrete grid in space.
 Fluctuations $\de{\w B (r)}$ are generated as the sum of plane waves with random phases, polarizations and directions.
-They corresponds to a fixed spectrum over wave vectors.
-The spectrum is usually selected as the Kolmogorov one.
-Thereafter equations of motion of particles in this magnetic field are solved.
-The result is averaged over a large number of particles, and magnetic field realizations.
-Authors observe output on to the diffusion mode after long time, and measure the diffusion coefficient.
-In the paper by Casse, Lemoine \&Pelletier (2002) the diffusion coefficient for magnetized particles at an arbitrary ratio between $\delta B$ and $B$ was calculated for the Kolmogorov spectrum, and result of QLT was confirmed: $D \propto r_L^{1/3}$.
-However, in the recent article (Snodin et al., 2016) the following approximation of the numerical results was obtained
+They correspond to a fixed spectrum over wave vectors.
+The Kolmogorov spectrum is usually assumed.
+After that the equations of particle motion in this magnetic field are solved numerically.
+The results are averaged over a large number of particles and magnetic field realizations.
+Authors observe transition from the ballistic regime $\mean{\Delta r^2} \propto v^2 t^2$ to the diffusion regime $\mean{\Delta r^2} \propto D t$ at large times, and measure the diffusion coefficient.
+In~\cite{Casse02} the diffusion coefficient for magnetized particles in the magnetic field with the Kolmogorov spectrum and the arbitrary ratio $\delta B/H$ was calculated.
+The result of QLT was confirmed: $D \propto r_L^{1/3}$.

+{However in recent years numerical calculations of particle diffusion provide us new interesting facts.
+First, resolution increased due to growing computer power.
+In the recent paper~\cite{Snodin16} the following approximation to the numerical results was obtained